 <1> CLINICAL PRESENTATION

-There is notable variation in severity of disease and patient survival, both within a given myeloid leukemia and preleukemia subtype and between subtypes (Kadia et al, 2015; Ferrara and Schiffer, 2013; Dohner et al, 2015; Dores et al, 2012; Srour et al, 2016; Ades et al, 2014; Tefferri and Pardanani, 2015).
+There is notable variation in severity of disease and patient survival, both within a given myeloid leukemia and preleukemia subtype and between subtypes (Kadia et al., 2015; Ferrara and Schiffer, 2013; Dohner et al., 2015; Dores et al., 2012; Srour et al., 2016; Ades et al., 2014; Tefferri and Pardanani, 2015).
 Patients with AML often present with complications related to cytopenias involving one or more cell lines (anemia, leukopenia, thrombocytopenia), with a smaller proportion of patients presenting with complications of extreme leukocytosis.
 Generalized fatigue and weakness are common and often attributed to anemia.
 Bleeding, bruising, and petechiae are manifestations of thrombocytopenia and/or disseminated intravascular coagulation.
 Fever is most often related to underlying infection related to neutropenia (which increases risk of infection), although a minority of individuals may have fever related to the leukemia itself.
 Lymphadenopathy and hepatosplenomegaly are uncommon.
 Individuals with MDS also typically present with cytopenias involving one or more cell lines, but in contrast to AML, many are asymptomatic at presentation.
 Similar to AML, lymphadenopathy and hepatosplenomegaly are uncommon.
 In contrast, individuals with MPN generally present with elevations in one or more cell lines (erythrocytosis, leukocytosis, thrombocytosis), and splenomegaly (with or without hepatomegaly) is common.
 Individuals may be asymptomatic at presentation, with the diagnosis suspected based on complete blood count abnormalities, or may be found to have hepatosplenomegaly, thrombosis/bleeding episodes, common complications of MPN, or other manifestations of a hyperproliferative state.

 <1> TUMOR PROGRESSION MODELS (AML)

 Genomic and molecular data support that AML is a heterogeneous disease comprised of multiple distinct entities.
 Genetic changes resulting in distinct functional effects on hematopoietic precursors has led to the concept of leukemogenesis as a multi-step process that eventually leads to malignant transformation (Meyer and Levine, 2014).
 Whole genome sequencing in a study of 200 cases of de novo AML in The Cancer Genome Atlas Project found that among adult cancers, AML had the fewest number of mutations (CA Genome Atlas Research Network, 2013).
-On average, 13 coding mutations were identified per case, and of these, an average of 5 genes were recurrently mutated, suggesting a role for certain driver mutations resulting in leukemic transformation (Cancer Genome Atlas Research Network, 2013; Meyer and Levine, 2014; Kadia et al, 2015).
+On average, 13 coding mutations were identified per case, and of these, an average of 5 genes were recurrently mutated, suggesting a role for certain driver mutations resulting in leukemic transformation (Cancer Genome Atlas Research Network, 2013; Meyer and Levine, 2014; Kadia et al., 2015).
 At least one potential driver mutation was identified in each case of AML, confirming the recurrent nature of other passenger mutations that accumulate during leukemogenesis but do not have transforming capability (Meyer and Levine, 2014).
-The most commonly mutated genes (>5% frequency; e.g., NPM1, FLT3, DNMT3a, IDH1, IDH2, TET2, RUNX1, TP53, CEBPA, NRAS, WT1) were organized into functionally related categories hypothesized to be of biologic importance: 1) myeloid transcription-factor fusions/mutations, 2) NPM1 mutations 3) tumor suppressor gene mutations, 4) epigenome-modifying gene mutations, 5) activated signaling pathway gene mutations, 6) cohesion-complex gene mutations, and 7) sliceosome-complex gene mutations (Kadia et al, 2015).
+The most commonly mutated genes (>5% frequency; e.g., NPM1, FLT3, DNMT3a, IDH1, IDH2, TET2, RUNX1, TP53, CEBPA, NRAS, WT1) were organized into functionally related categories hypothesized to be of biologic importance: 1) myeloid transcription-factor fusions/mutations, 2) NPM1 mutations 3) tumor suppressor gene mutations, 4) epigenome-modifying gene mutations, 5) activated signaling pathway gene mutations, 6) cohesion-complex gene mutations, and 7) sliceosome-complex gene mutations (Kadia et al., 2015).
 Frequently occurring chromosomal abnormalities included t(15; 17), t(8;21), inv(16), abn11q23, monosomy 5 and monsomy 7 (Meyer and Levine, 2014).
 The role and prognostic implication of many of these genetic alterations remain under study.

 <1> DESCRIPTIVE EPIDEMIOLOGY